shaleenx/Credit-Card-Delinquency-Predictor/README.md

 After training the model on the prescribed data set, the model would be able to predict the probability of a credit card account to go into the Delinquency Bucket 4, given that it is already in Delinquency Bucket 1.

 ##Note
 One must train the model on a dataset similar to the one used, the details of which cannot be shared publicly.
-For info on the kind of variables to include in your dataset, shoot an email to on shaleenx@gmail.com.